J. M. Coetzee: Politics

-Coetzee has never specified any political orientation nor overtly criticised apartheid, though he has alluded to politics in his work, especially the part that language plays in supporting the political and social structures of colonialism and nationalism.
-South African author Nadine Gordimer suggested that Coetzee had "a revulsion against all political and revolutionary solutions", and he has been both praised for his condemnation of racism in his writing and criticised for not explicitly denouncing apartheid.
+Coetzee has never specified any political orientation, though he has alluded to politics in his work, especially the role language plays in supporting the political and social structures of colonialism and nationalism.
+South African author Nadine Gordimer suggested that Coetzee had "a revulsion against all political and revolutionary solutions", and he has been praised for his condemnation of racism in his writing.
+Ella Fox-Martens criticised him for not explicitly denouncing apartheid, which he did when accepting the Jerusalem Prize.

 Writing about his past in the third person, Coetzee wrote in Doubling the Point:

 Politically, the raznochinets can go either way.
 But during his student years he, this person, this subject, my subject, steers clear of the right.
 As a child in Worcester he has seen enough of the Afrikaner right, enough of its rant, to last him a lifetime.
 In fact, even before Worcester, he has perhaps seen more of cruelty and violence than should have been allowed to a child.
 So as a student, he moves on the fringes of the left without being part of the left.
 Sympathetic to the human concerns of the left, he is alienated, when the crunch comes, by its language—by all political language, in fact.

-Asked about the latter part of this quote in an interview, Coetzee answered: "There is no longer a left worth speaking of, and a language of the left.
+Asked about the latter part of this passage in an interview, Coetzee said: "There is no longer a left worth speaking of, and a language of the left.
 The language of politics, with its new economistic bent, is even more repellent than it was 15 years ago".

 In February 2016, Coetzee was one of 61 signatories to a letter to Australian prime minister Malcolm Turnbull and immigration minister Peter Dutton condemning their government's policy of offshore detention of asylum seekers.

 In May 2016, Coetzee attended the Palestine Festival of Literature; on the closing night, he gave a brief speech, in which he said: "I was born and brought up in South Africa and so naturally people ask me what I see of South Africa in the present situation in Palestine.
 Using the word 'apartheid' to describe the way things are here I've never found to be a productive step.
 Like using the word 'genocide' to describe what happened in Turkey in the 1920s, using the word 'apartheid' diverts one into the inflamed semantic wrangle, which cuts short the opportunities of analysis."
 But, he added, "In Jerusalem and in the West Bank—to speak only of Jerusalem and the West Bank—we've seen a system of enforced segregation based on religion and ethnicity, put in place by an exclusive, self-defined group to consolidate the colonial conquest, in particular to maintain and, indeed, extend its hold on the land and its natural resources.
 Draw your own conclusions."